melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/users.md

 Access sensitive (S) flagged records (B1611) adds ability to view important notices about patients who have been flagged in the Personal Demographics Service (PDS).

+We recommend that there are at least 2 superusers with activity codes B0062 and B1611 per organisation.

 ## Assigning users to a workgroup

 Each SAIS team using Mavis has a different workgroup name.
 Users need to be assigned to the appropriate workgroup.